Archive product

 Description

-Veneered gaming table with boxwood inlay, perfect as a lounge accessory or as a game table.
-Fully veneered, it features a boxwood mirror top surrounded by a triple row of boxwood filet, a decoration that is repeated on the table edges.
+Veneered gaming table with boxwood inlay is perfect as a living room accessory or as a gaming table.
+Fully veneered, it features a boxwood mirror top surrounded by a triple row of boxwood fillets; this decoration is repeated on the table edges.
 The cut pyramidal legs also have inlaid herringbone inserts and carved leaf elements.
-Lombardy, first half of 1800, Good condition; the lower part of the table has been replaced with plywood.
+Lombardy, first half of 1800s, Good condition; the lower part of the table has been replaced with plywood.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Nowadays, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Nowadays, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can distinguish a few of the most important.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture from the 19th century is associated with the beloved Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, representative pieces designed to radiate splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can see how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly defined chest furniture.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details